5 actionable ways to stress less

 By making lists and prioritizing what needs to get done, Zuck says she’s able to visualize what the upcoming day and week will hold.
 Seeing everything in writing doesn’t feel so daunting.

-Each night before you go to bed, jot down your to-do list for the following day.
+Each night, jot down your to-do list for the following day (though you may want to avoid doing this too close to bedtime).
 You’ll wake up knowing what you have to accomplish and may feel less overwhelmed by the day ahead.

 Sleep better by eliminating exposure to bright light and screens in the evening.
 Rather than staring at your phone or laptop, go out for a walk, take a bath, listen to music or a podcast, talk with family members or friends.